raspberrypilearning/animated-story/en/step_2.md

 The `isIntersecting` method is used to check this.

-This image shows a target element on a web page that has entered the browser's viewport.
+This image shows a target element on a webpage that has entered the browser's viewport.
 ![Illustration of a target element partially intersecting with a browser's viewport.
 Credit: https://hacks.mozilla.org/2017/08/intersection-observer-comes-to-firefox Licence: https://creativecommons.org/licenses/by-sa/3.0/](images/viewport-target.png)

 --- task ---